This article is synchronized and updated to xLog by Mix Space

 Connection and Login#

-::: banner {error}
+::: banner {warning}

 Starting from 2024.08.11, all servers will no longer allow password login.
 Please provide a public key when assigning a new account.